-Site U1605 (proposed Site MB-31A) is located at 73°33.6421'N, 62°09.0687'W at a water depth of 529 mbsl on the outer shelf of the northwest Greenland shelf margin (Figure F10).
-Constrained by high-quality seismic data, the objective was to recover potential marine intervals within packages of horizontal, semicontinuous reflections that aggrade over glacial unconformities within topset strata of the Melville Bugt TMF (Knutz et al., 2019).
-Site U1605 captures Seismic Units 7-10 with a target depth just below Seismic Horizon 6, corresponding to 282 m CSF-A (based on average P-wave velocity of 2200 m/s) (Figure F10).
+Site U1605 (proposed Site MB-31A) is located at 73°33.6421'N, 62°09.0687'W at 529 mbsl on the outer shelf of the northwest Greenland shelf margin (Figure F11) (see Background and objectives in the Site U1605 chapter [Knutz et al., 2025c]).
+Constrained by high-quality seismic data, the objective was to recover potential marine intervals within packages of horizontal, semicontinuous reflections that aggrade over glacial unconformities within the topset strata of the Melville Bugt TMF (Knutz et al., 2019).
+Site U1605 captures Seismic Units 7-10 with a target depth just below Seismic Horizon 6, corresponding to 282 m CSF-A (based on average P-wave velocity of 2200 m/s) (Figure F11).
 The sequence, considered to be mainly of early middle Pleistocene age, overlaps stratigraphically with deepwater Sites U1603 and U1604.
 The primary lithology was assumed to be compacted diamicton with intervals of sand and pebbly mud, representing marine to glaciomarine deposits, intersected by at least four glacial unconformities.
-The scientific objectives for drilling Site U1605 are complementary to deepwater Sites U1603 and U1604 but with an emphasis on testing the hypothesis that the NGrIS underwent significant deglaciation potentially related to exceptionally warm or prolonged super-interglacials (Schaefer et al. 2016; Christ et al., 2023).
+The scientific objectives for drilling Site U1605 are complementary to deepwater Sites U1603 and U1604 but with an emphasis on testing the hypothesis that the NGrIS underwent significant deglaciation potentially related to exceptionally warm or prolonged super-interglacials (Schaefer et al., 2016; Christ et al., 2023).
 Additionally, multiproxy data from Site U1605 can be used to assess the regolith hypothesis for the change in orbital insolation frequency across the MPT (Clark and Pollard, 1998).

-Coring was planned in two holes with a target depth of 282 m CSF-A in the first hole using RCB coring and then logging with the triple combo and FMS-sonic.
+Coring was planned in two holes with a target depth of 282 m CSF-A. The first hole would be cored with the RCB system and then logged with the triple combo and FMS-sonic.
 The plan for the second hole was to drill ahead to 70 m CSF-A followed by APC/HLAPC/XCB coring to 282 m CSF-A.

 The vessel transited 39 nmi from Site U1604 to Site U1605, arriving on location at 2200 h on 9 September 2023.
-After we observed that ice was a sufficient distance away from the vessel, the thrusters were lowered and secured at 2224 h, and the ship was fully in DP mode at 2229 h.
+After we observed that ice was a sufficient distance away from the vessel, the thrusters were lowered and secured at 2224 h and the ship was fully in DP mode at 2229 h.
 An RCB BHA was made up and tripped down.
 We initially attempted to spud Hole U1605A based on a water depth of 524.1 mbsl.
 Following a 3 m advance, the core barrel returned empty.
 The pipe was lowered, and Hole U1605A was spudded at 0340 h on 10 September and recovered 3.2 m from an 8.0 m advance.
 The seafloor was established as 528.66 mbsl.
-Cores 400-U1605A-1R through 47R advanced from 0 to 282 m CSF-A and recovered 38.45 m (13.6%).
+Cores 1R-47R advanced from 0 to 28.0 m CSF-A and recovered 38.45 m (13.6%).
 We then began pulling the drill string out of the hole, clearing the seafloor at 1535 h on 13 September.
-The drill string was tripped up, with the bit at the surface at 1720 h.
-The drill floor was secured for transit, and the
+The drill string was tripped up with the bit at the surface at 1720 h.
+The drill floor was secured for transit, and the thrusters were raised and secured for transit at 1748 h, ending Hole U1605A and Site U1605.
+The rate of penetration at Site U1605 was highly variable (0.16-28.8 m/h) and averaged 4.56 m/h.